 Access and Opportunity Committees (AOCs) are multi-stakeholder monitoring groups that meet regularly to enforce workforce diversity compliance.
 These committees are generally convened by the project owners, and involve close collaboration of project GCs/CMs, unions, community groups and other stakeholders in tracking workforce participation for women and people of color, to ensure that workforce goals are met or exceeded.
-Examples of AOC Reports are available from the Mass Gaming Commission and the UMass Building Authority (UMBA).

 MODEL LANGUAGE: Access And Opportunity Committee from the UMass Boston Project Labor Agreement